rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 In other words, union fields behave a lot like struct fields except that if one field changes initialization state, the others follow suit.
-In particular, if one union field becomes partially initialized (because one of its nested fragments got uninitialized), all its siblings become *entirely* uninitialized.
+In particular, if one union field becomes partially initialized (because one of its nested fragments got uninitialized), all its siblings become *entirely* uninitialized, including their nested fragments.

 If a fragment is of a type which has an `impl Drop`, then its nested fragments cannot be separately (un)initialized.
 Only the entire fragment can be initialized by assignment, and the entire fragment can be uninitialized by moving out.

-NOTE: To my knowledge, the following already mostly matches the current implementation.
+NOTE: To my knowledge, this already mostly matches the current implementation.
 The only exception is that "fragment becomes initialized when all its nested fragments become initialized" rule is not currently implemented for neither structs nor unions, so the compiler accepts less code than it should.
+However, `impl Drop for Union` and non-`Copy` union fields are behind a feature gate, so the effects of this on unions cannot currently be observed on stable compilers.

-(This is based on a
+(This closely follows a
 [previously proposed RFC by @petrochenkov](https://github.com/petrochenkov/rfcs/blob/e5266bd105f592f7408b8592c5c3deaccba7f1ec/text/1444-union.md#initialization-state).)

 ## Potential pitfalls around `DerefMut`